Six-Day War: Background

 On 22 May 1967, President Nasser addressed his pilots at Bir Gifgafa Airfield in Sinai: "The Jews are threatening war—we say to them ahlan wa-sahlan (welcome)!"

 After the 1956 Suez Crisis, Egypt agreed to the stationing of a United Nations Emergency Force (UNEF) in the Sinai to ensure all parties would comply with the 1949 Armistice Agreements.
-In the following years there were numerous minor border clashes between Israel and its Arab neighbors, particularly Syria.
-In early November 1966, Syria signed a mutual defense agreement with Egypt.
-Soon after this, in response to Palestine Liberation Organisation (PLO) guerilla activity, including a mine attack that left three dead, the Israeli Defense Force (IDF) attacked the village of as-Samu in the Jordanian-ruled West Bank.
+In the following years, there were numerous minor border clashes between Israel and its Arab neighbors, particularly Syria.
+In early November 1966, Syrian president Nureddin al-Atassi signed a mutual defense agreement with Egypt.
+Soon thereafter, in response to Palestine Liberation Organization (PLO) guerilla activity, including a mine attack that left three dead, the Israeli Defense Force (IDF) attacked the village of as-Samu in the Jordanian-ruled West Bank.
 Jordanian units that engaged the Israelis were quickly beaten back.
-King Hussein of Jordan criticized Egyptian President Gamal Abdel Nasser for failing to come to Jordan's aid, and "hiding behind UNEF skirts".
+King Hussein of Jordan criticized Egyptian President Gamal Abdel Nasser for failing to come to Jordan's aid and "hiding behind UNEF skirts".

 In May 1967, Nasser received false reports from the Soviet Union that Israel was massing on the Syrian border.
-Nasser began massing his troops in two defensive lines in the Sinai Peninsula on Israel's border (16 May), expelled the UNEF force from Gaza and Sinai (19 May) and took over UNEF positions at Sharm el-Sheikh, overlooking the Straits of Tiran.
-Israel repeated declarations it had made in 1957 that any closure of the Straits would be considered an act of war, or justification for war, but Nasser closed the Straits to Israeli shipping on 22–23 May.
-After the war, U.S. President Lyndon Johnson commented:
+Nasser began massing his troops in two defensive lines in the Sinai Peninsula on Israel's border (16 May), expelled the UNEF force from Gaza and Sinai (19 May), and took over UNEF positions at Sharm el-Sheikh, overlooking the Straits of Tiran.
+Israel repeated declarations it had made in 1957 that any closure of the Straits would be considered an act of war or justification for war, but on 22-23 May, Nasser ordered the Straits to be closed to Israeli shipping.
+After the war, U.S. President Lyndon B. Johnson said:

 If a single act of folly was more responsible for this explosion than any other, it was the arbitrary and dangerous announced decision that the Straits of Tiran would be closed.
 The right of innocent, maritime passage must be preserved for all nations.

 On 30 May, Jordan and Egypt signed a defense pact.
-The following day, at Jordan's invitation, the Iraqi army began deploying troops and armored units in Jordan.
+On 31 May, having earlier declined Hussein's invitation to send troops to Jordan, Iraqi president Abdul Rahman Arif agreed to deploy troops and armored units in Jordan to confront Israel.
 They were later reinforced by an Egyptian contingent.
 On 1 June, Israel formed a National Unity Government by widening its cabinet, and on 4 June the decision was made to go to war.
-The next morning, Israel launched Operation Focus, a large-scale, surprise air strike that launched the Six-Day War.
+The next morning, Israel launched Operation Focus, the surprise air strike that launched the war.